 Promoting healthy gut microbiota—the bacteria that live in the intestine—can help prevent metabolic syndrome—a combination of risk factors that increases a person's risk for heart disease, diabetes and stroke—suggests new research published in the journal Gastroenterology.
 This isn’t the only finding that has found our intestines are the center of health.
-A 2013 study suggests that a healthy gut may determine whether or not we struggle with extra pounds.
+Another study suggests that a healthy gut may determine whether or not we struggle with extra pounds.

 And so the question is: how can we help our gut cultivate the good bacteria that promotes health rather than the bad bacteria that can aid disease to flourish?
 Read on for 12 foods that will help your gut get grooving with good bugs.

 These flower-like thistle vegetables found in your produce department contain indigestible nutrients—aka prebiotics—that help feed the bacteria in your belly so they can grow.
 Take advantage of these benefits with this Artichoke Puree recipe.